bacloud14/exec/README.md

 ### In progress:
 All work is in development stage, this repository is the web service and not complete.
 Also, different clients are being built: Python, Go, etc.
+As said earlier, the data model is like: [User] 1 --- * [Session] 1 --- * [Execution] 1 --- * [Report] but for now, there is no report, all is information describing an execution is simply embeded in the execution document.
+A better way would be to separate a new entity: Report which can hold streaming execution reports (like logging, evolution of training score, etc.)
+Reports are sent from client using Socket protocol, rather than Rest API like other create endpoints.

 ### Hosting:
 The service is accessible through http://130.61.120.197/ to be less memorable.
 So no domain name will be used as an opinion.